melissaharijanto/melissaharijanto/README.md

 ### About Me

-My name is Melissa, and I am a Computer Science undergraduate at the National University of Singapore.
+My name is Melissa, a Computer Science undergraduate at the National University of Singapore.
 Interested in web and frontend development.
 Nice to meet you!

 ### Let's Connect!
 <a href="https://www.linkedin.com/in/melissaharijanto/">